hi-rustin/hi-rustin.rs/_posts/2023-07-03-use-trycmd-to-test-your-rust-cli.md

 ## Why trycmd?

 Because it is very easy to use and well developed.
 It is also very easy to integrate with CI.
 We can use `cargo test` to run the test cases.
-Most importantly, it is recommended by the `clap` team.
-You can find it in the [clap upgrade guide].
+Most importantly, `trcmd` is recommended by the `clap` team.
+You can find its document in the [clap upgrade guide].

 [clap upgrade guide]: https://github.com/clap-rs/clap/blob/master/CHANGELOG.md#migrating